AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 ## Prerequisites

-To use the Microsoft Enterprise SSO plug-in for Apple devices:

 - The device must support the plug-in:

+- The device is managed with Intune.

 - iOS/iPadOS 13.0 and newer

-- On iOS/iPadOS 13.0 and newer devices, install the Microsoft Authenticator app.
+- Microsoft Authenticator app installed on the device.

-  The Microsoft Authenticator app can be installed manually by users, or by deploying an app policy in Intune.
+  The Microsoft Authenticator app can be installed manually by users, or deployed via Intune.
 For information on how to install the Microsoft Authenticator app, see [Manage Apple volume-purchased apps](../apps/vpp-apps-ios.md).

 > [!NOTE]
-> On Apple devices, Apple requires that the SSO app extension and the app (Authenticator or Company Portal (?) be installed.
-Users don't need to use the Authenticator or Company Portal apps; they just need to be installed on the device.
+> On iOS and iPad devices, Apple requires that the SSO app extension and the Microsoft Authenticator app to be installed.
+Users don't need to use or configure the Authenticator app; it just needs to be installed on the device.

 ## Microsoft Enterprise SSO plug-in vs. Kerberos SSO extension